šŸ² Readers Are Loving These

 How does your household score?

-21 to 28 They know they have it good
+21 to 28 They love you and they show it

-29 to 33 Your kitchen is the heart of the house
+29 to 33 Okay, your kitchen is the best

 The Words They Say